mpursell/DevOps-Course-Starter/README.md

 * black.yaml - this lints the code with the Black code linter
 * ci-pipeline - this builds and tests the code, then publishes the app to Azure Web Apps
-* workflow-status-notifications - this pushes Slack notifications both when the pipeline runs and when it has succeeded / failed

 ## Deploying to Azure App Service